-- (a) Academy approval. - (I) All aspects of an academy must be in compliance with POST Rules and Program requirements before academy approval will be considered. - (II) Only an academy that is approved by the Board may provide training required for certified peace officer status; and - (III) Each scheduled academy class of an approved training academy must be approved prior to the start of instruction. - (b) Continuing academies. - (I) A continuing academy is an approved Basic or Reserve academy that conducts and completes at least one approved academy class every three (3) years and operates in compliance with these rules. - (II) If a continuing academy does not complete at least one approved academy class in any consecutive three (3) year period, approval of the academy shall expire.
-An expired academy must reapply for approval as a new academy and be approved prior to providing any academy instruction. - (III) Other than as referenced in the preceding paragraph (II), a continuing academy may remain approved until its status is surrendered, suspended or revoked. - (IV) The academy director must ensure that the following documents are received at POST at least thirty (30) days, but no more than sixty (60) days, prior to the start of instruction for each scheduled academy class: - (A) A completed POST Form 7, Application for Academy Approval; and - (B) A completed "Scheduling Request for POST Exam" form (basic academies only); and
+- (a) Academy approval - (I) All aspects of an academy must be in compliance with POST Rules and Program requirements before academy approval will be considered. - (II) Only an academy that is approved by the Board may provide training required for certified peace officer status; and - (III) Each scheduled academy class of an approved training academy must be approved prior to the start of instruction. - (b) Continuing academies - (I) A continuing academy is an approved Basic or Reserve academy that conducts and completes at least one approved academy class every three (3) years and operates in compliance with these rules. - (II) If a continuing academy does not complete at least one approved academy class in any consecutive three (3) year period, approval of the academy shall expire.
+An expired academy must reapply for approval as a new academy and be approved prior to providing any academy instruction. - (III) Other than as referenced in the preceding paragraph (II), a continuing academy may remain approved until its status is surrendered, suspended or revoked. - (IV) The academy director must ensure that the following three items are submitted electronically to POST at the same time and are received at POST at least thirty (30) days, but no more than sixty (60) days, prior to the start of instruction for each scheduled academy class of the approved training academy: - (A) A completed POST Form 7, Application for Academy Approval; and - (B) A completed "Scheduling Request for POST Exam" form (basic academies only); and